taustation-fan/taustation-fan.github.io/README.md

 success rates of tasks and checks:

 * High *Intelligence* speeds up University courses
-* High *Strength* lets you carry more mass before encumbrance kicks in, and increases the damage you do in combat
+* High physical stats lets you carry more mass before encumbrance kicks in.
+* High *Strength* increases the damage you do in combat
+* High *Stamina* decreases the damage you receive in combat
 * High *Agility* improves the chances to flee from combat
 * High *Social* grants you random advantages when buying from or selling to NPC vendors
 * High physical stats are harder to drain during combat, so they act as